paladin-t/b8/docs/manual.md

 These functions are used to construct vector and matrix:

 * `VEC2(x = 0, y = 0)`: constructs a "vec2" with two real numbers
+* `VEC2(v3)`: constructs a "vec2" with a "vec3", takes two components and ignores the last one
 * `VEC3(x = 0, y = 0, z = 0)`: constructs a "vec3" with three real numbers
 * `VEC3(v2, z = 0)`: constructs a "vec3" with a "vec2" and a real number
 * `VEC4(x = 0, y = 0, z = 0, w = 1)`: constructs a "vec4" with some real numbers